CloudLabs-MOC/AI-102-AIEngineer/Instructions/LabIntro.md

-# Getting Started with Your AI-102: AI Engineer
+# Getting Started with Your AI-102: AI Engineer Workshop

 Welcome to your AI-102: AI Engineer workshop!
 We've prepared a seamless environment for you to explore and learn about in Azure AI services and machine learning techniques.
 Let's begin by making the most of this experience: